Rodney Brooks: Robots

-Introduced in 2012 by Rethink Robotics, an industrial robot named Baxter was intended as the robotic analogue of the early personal computer designed to safely interact with neighboring human workers and be programmable for the performance of simple tasks.
-The robot stopped if it encountered a human in the way of its robotic arm and has a prominent off switch which its human partner can push if necessary.
+Introduced in 2012 by Rethink Robotics, an industrial robot named Baxter was intended as the robotic analogue of the early personal computer designed to safely interact with neighbouring human workers and be programmable for the performance of simple tasks.
+The robot stops if it encounters a human in the way of its robotic arm and has a prominent off switch that its human partner can push if necessary.
 Costs were projected to be the equivalent of a worker making $4 an hour.